Cornish music absorbs it all, celebrating not isolation but connection with other countries and cultures.

 Cornish traditional music is not widely known outside of Cornwall.
 We hear about “Irish Trad”, “Scottish Trad”, less about Welsh or Manx, and almost never about Cornish Trad.
 The increasingly glitzy Celtic music awards on the BBC omit it entirely.

-Yet traditional music in Cornwall is thriving, with plenty of new tunes alongside a sizeable historical repertoire.
-There are opportunities to perform and take part in pub sessions, dance groups, bands that just play Cornish tunes.
+Traditional music in Cornwall is thriving, with plenty of new tunes alongside a sizeable historical repertoire.
+There are opportunities to perform and take part in pub sessions, dance groups, and listen to bands that just play Cornish tunes.
 At festivals and events across Cornwall, the Isles of Scilly and Brittany Cornish music can be heard alongside music from other Celtic nations.

 We would like more people to know about, listen to, play and enjoy Cornish traditional music.
 We want to explore its history, and meet today’s tunesmiths and musicians.
 A never ending journey that we invite you to experience with us.